tk5ep/TTGO-TX-power-test/README.md

 It will start immediately to send a carrier at +20dBm during 10 s on 433.775 MHz.
 These are the default values that can be changed

 # Settings
-Change the first settings to fit to your board.
+Change the first settings to fit to your board and needs.

     //#define tbeam               // if LilyGo T-beam
     #define T3                  // if LilyGo T3 board